pheanex-test/pylint/docs/index.md

 * [Issue Tracker](https://github.com/PyCQA/pylint/issues?q=is%3Aissue+"unidiomatic-typecheck"+OR+"C0123")

 ### [C0200](#C0200) (consider-using-enumerate)<a name="C0200"></a>
-Consider using enumerate instead of iterating with range and len Emitted when code that iterates with range and len is encountered.
+Consider using enumerate instead of iterating with range and len.

+Emitted when code that iterates with range and len is encountered.
 Such code can be simplified by using the enumerate builtin.

 **:x: Incorrect code**